distro-core-curated-mirrors/poky-contrib/documentation/ref-manual/variables.rst

       ":term:`DISTRO` :term:`DISTRO_VERSION`".

    :term:`IMAGE_CLASSES`
       A list of classes that all images should inherit.
-You typically use this variable to specify the list of classes that register the different types of images the OpenEmbedded build system creates.

-      The default value for :term:`IMAGE_CLASSES` is ``image_types``.
-You can set this variable in your ``local.conf`` or in a distribution configuration file.

-      For more information, see ``meta/classes/image_types.bbclass`` in the :term:`Source Directory`.
+This is typically used to enable functionality across all image recipes.

+      Classes specified in :term:`IMAGE_CLASSES` must be located in the ``classes-recipe/`` or ``classes/`` subdirectories.

    :term:`IMAGE_CMD`
       Specifies the command to create the image file for a specific image